Akhondokevin761/SENTIMENT-ANALYSIS-USER-REVIEWS-AND-FEEDBACK--A-CASE-OF-MYSAFARICOM-APP/README.md

 The sentiments are then classified as either Positive or Negative.
 The final Excel CSV file containing the review and sentiment is Safaricomreviewsfinal which can be opened by MS Excel.

 ## Installation

+Python 3 is used.
+Ensure the following libraries are downloaded and loaded:

+- pandas
+- Numpy
+- NLTK
+- Google Play Scraper
+- sklearn
+- pickle
+- joblib
+- textwrap
+- matplotlib
+- os

+## Data

+The test and train data is User Review found in the Data folder.
+This data contains 64295 observations and 5 variables which makes it perfect for train and test of a machine-learning model.
+The data is Preprocessed in Excel by deleting 3 variables to remain with Translated_Review and Sentiment.
+The Tranlated_Review is renamed to review and the Sentiment to review.
+All these steps are done in MS Excel.

+The model is applied on MySafaricom App customer review data, which is scrapped from Google Playstore.